-This dessert is death by chocolate!
-I’m not a chocolaty person myself, much preferring the fruity version to pudding but this makes a wonderful centre piece to the dinner table and never fails to get a gasp or exclamation in delight!
-This recipe is very simply adapted from Nigellas Simply Salted Chocolate Tart.
-To make it gluten free all you need to do is swap the Orio cookies to Udis Oreo-style cookies, failing this for an extra kick of chocolate why not try using the Finest/Taste the Difference range of luxury triple chocolate gluten free cookies.
+This dessert is death by salted chocolate!
+I’m not a chocolatey person myself, much preferring the fruity version to pudding but this makes a wonderful centre piece to the dinner table and never fails to get a gasp or exclamation in delight!
+This recipe is very simply adapted from Nigella’s Simply Salted Chocolate Tart.
+To make it gluten free all you need to do is swap the Orio cookies to Schar or Lovemore Oreo-style cookies, failing this for an extra kick of chocolate why not try using the Finest/Taste the Difference range of luxury triple chocolate gluten free cookies with a tablespoon of cocoa or cacao powder.
 The main aim is to swap for a biscuit that’s equally dark to create the deep chocolate colour biscuit base.

 - Blitz the cookies in a food processor or bash with a rolling pin, add the chocolate, sea salt and butter and blitz again until the mixture begins to bind together.

 - Tip crumb mixture into 9" flan/cake tin with removable base.

 - Press down crumb mixture, pushing up the sides of the tin to create biscuit walls.